dalaing/dalaing.github.io/about.md

 My name is Dave Laing.

-I'm currently a Senior Software Engineer for [Skedulo](http://skedulo.com/), writing Scala and Scalaz to keep the scheduling engine ticking over.
+I'm currently a Senior Software Engineer for [Skedulo](http://skedulo.com/), writing Scala and Scalaz to keep the scheduling engine ticking over,

+I'm also a co-organizer of [BFPG](http://www.bfpg.org), aka the Brisbane Functional Programming Group.
+If you're in or visiting Brisbane and interested in functional programming, you should come along.

-In the past I've done Java, Python and C++ as various places, and I've also done a Phd in Computer Science.
+In the past I've done Java, Python, x86 assembly and C++ at various places, and I've also done a Phd in Computer Science.

 I'm very interested in functional programming, programming language theory, and various associated branches of mathematics.
 I'm also a huge fan of Haskell.